Hepatitis B is:

 - From mother to newborn during the delivery process

 In the U.S., hepatitis B is spread primarily through sexual transmission and contaminated needles.
-In other areas of the world (e.g., Asia) hepatitis B is spread through birth.
+In other areas of the world, such as Asia or sub-Saharan Africa, hepatitis B is spread through birth.

 Acute vs. Chronic Infection